 How we work

-Common Home of Humanity is based the Centre for Legal and Economic Research (CIJE) of University of Porto, and headquartered at Geophysical Institute of University of Porto, in Gaia , as a development of the research project "Common Home of Humanity: a legal construction based on knowlegde".
+CHH is based at the Centre for Legal and Economic Research (CIJE) of University of Porto, and headquartered at the Geophysical Institute of University of Porto, in Gaia, as part of the ongoing research project "Common Home of Humanity: a legal construction based on knowledge".